 A) Minimal B) Limited C) Extended

-When is the self fat treatment applied?
+When is autologous fat treatment used?

-What are the risks of nerve injury?
+What are the risks for nerve injuries?

-There were initial concerns that this technique poses an increased risk of injury to the so-called frontal branch of the facial nerve (ramus frontalis of the facial nerve).
-However, anatomical studies have shown that the High SMAS technique is safe for the forehead region.
+There were initial concerns that this technique posed an increased risk of injury to the so-called frontal branch of the facial nerve (ramus frontalis of the facial nerve).
+However, anatomical studies have shown that the "High SMAS technique" is safe with respect to the frontal branch.

 What is the "lamellar" preparation technique?

-What kind of anesthesia is necessary?
+What kind of anaesthesia is necessary?